xennygrimmato/Data-Structures-and-Algorithms/README.md

 In the coming months, I hope to have a variety of data structures and algorithms here.

-Feel free to create PRs.
+Feel free to create PRs and issues on the repo.

 Report bugs/issues/suggestions to xennygrimmato (vstulsyan@gmail.com)

+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for contribution instructions.